 On our primary business, the highest claim frequency years have typically been the third and fourth year after the year of loan origination.
 However, the pattern of claims frequency can be affected by many factors, including persistency and deteriorating economic conditions.
 Low persistency can accelerate the period in the life of a book during which the highest claim frequency occurs.
 Deteriorating economic conditions can result in increasing claims following a period of declining claims.
-As of December 31, 2015, 50% of our primary risk in force was written subsequent to December 31, 2012, 57% of our primary risk in force was written subsequent to December 31, 2011, and 59% of our primary risk in force was written subsequent to December 31, 2010.
+As of December 31, 2015, 50% of our primary risk in force was written subsequent to December 31, 2011, and 59% of our primary risk in force was written subsequent to December 31, 2010.